Duke Blue Devils men's basketball: Rivalries

 The March 4, 2006 game was the most watched college basketball game in ESPN history.

 The rivalry has been the subject of various books and articles, including To Hate Like This Is to Be Happy Forever by Blythe and Blue Blood by Art Chansky.

 Further illustrating the intensity of the rivalry, U.S. Representative Brad Miller, a die-hard Carolina fan, told an Associated Press writer in 2012, "I have said very publicly that if Duke was playing against the Taliban, then I'd have to pull for the Taliban."

 However, also due to the close proximity of the two schools, there is respect and collaboration within the rivalry.
 Inspired by the men's basketball teams, twenty-four students from the two schools got together from January 14–16, 2006 in order to attempt to break the world record for the longest continuous game of basketball ever recorded.
 The game set a new world record at 57 hours, 17 minutes and 41 seconds with Duke winning the game 3699–3444.
 All $60,000 raised from the marathon benefited the Hoop Dreams Basketball Academy, an organization which helps children with life-threatening illnesses develop successful life skills through basketball.

 Beyond athletics, the school papers have also engaged in the rivalry.
 As a tradition, one day prior to a Duke-North Carolina basketball game, The Chronicle, Duke's student newspaper, publishes a spoof cover page for the day's edition with the title The Daily Tar Hole.
 Contained within are satirical stories poking fun at The Daily Tar Heel and the North Carolina Tar Heels.
 The Daily Tar Heel typically publishes former columnist Ian Williams' "Insider's guide to hating Duke" for the two basketball match-ups each year.
 There is a longstanding agreement that if Duke wins the first matchup, The Daily Tar Heels masthead is printed in Duke blue, and if North Carolina wins the first matchup, The Chronicles masthead is painted Carolina blue.
 The losing school's paper also has to put the other school's logo in a conspicuous location and claim that the winning school is "still the best."

-The Michigan Wolverines and the Maryland Terrapins basketball teams have also claimed rivalries against the Blue Devils, but Duke has long rejected both claims and considers North Carolina to be its only rival.
+The Michigan Wolverines and the Maryland Terrapins basketball teams have also claimed rivalries against the Blue Devils.